 In my case, I wasn’t looking to create a software platform.
-I knew I could build a website, and offering a simple service like editing or language translation was a very easy way to get started with an online business.
+I knew I could build a website and offer a simple service like editing or language translation.
+It was a very easy way to get started with an online business.

-Most of the huge start-up companies that tap into a Many-To-Many structure did not make money for years while they built up enough critical mass.
+Most of the huge start-up companies that tap into a Many-To-Many structure did not make money for years while they built up enough critical mass (audience size/userbase).

-For me personally at the time, I was looking for immediate cash-flow.
+For me personally at the time, I was looking for immediate money.
 I wanted to create as close to a passive income stream as I could, as quickly as I could.

 This is why I decided to sell services.
-There was no technology required and I could make money from the point I got my first customer.
+There is no technology required and I could make money from the point I got my first customer.

 It was the best of both worlds –

 Because of the simple and purely online structure, overheads were extremely low.
 The only initial costs were a domain name and hosting.
-The rest was up to me.
+The rest was up to me to find customers.

-Although you might look to me as an online business expert today, before I started my editing company I was far from experienced.
+Although you might look to me as an online business expert today, before I started my editing company (and long before I started this blog), I was far from experienced at anything.

-To be brutally honest, my confidence was shot at the time.
-I was all over the place as an entrepreneur, I had yet to make even close to a full-time income from my own business, and my self-esteem was low.
+To be brutally honest, my confidence was very low at the time.
+I was all over the place as an entrepreneur, I had yet to make even close to a full-time income from my own business, and my self-esteem was not good.

 On top of this, I was a shy introvert.
 I wasn’t exactly out there doing deals, networking, nor did I have any confidence in my face-to-face sales ability.

-This is another reason why Services Arbitrage appealed to me.
+This is another reason why a Services Arbitrage business appealed to me.

 I didn’t need to worry about creating some kind of software or technology platform and I didn’t need to meet people in person.
 I could use one thing – words I type from the safety of my computer – to create a business.

-I was still able to sell expertise — just not my own.
+I was still selling expertise — just not my own.

 If what I have written here resonates with you on any level, and you’re still hunting for your first full-time online income stream, then Services Arbitrage may be perfect for you.